sgraden/vpc/example-code.md

 ```
 {: codeblock}

-Also save the ID of the primary network interface of the server.
+Also save the ID of the primary network interface of the virtual server instance.

 ```bash
 # Something like this: `network_interface="7710e766-dd6e-41ef-9d36-06f7adbef33d"`